itsamayo/esx_simcards/README.md

 ## Installation
 - Clone or download this repository
 - Add esx_simcards to your resources directory
+- Run db.sql to insert simcard item into your DB
 - Add this in your server.cfg :

 ```